peng-lab/BaSiCPy/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 BaSiCPy is a python package for background and shading correction of optical microscopy images.
-It is developed based on the Matlab version of [BaSiC](https://github.com/marrlab/BaSiC) tool.
+It is developed based on the Matlab version of [BaSiC](https://github.com/marrlab/BaSiC) tool with major improvements in the algorithm.

+BaSiCPy: A robust and scalable shadow correction tool for optical microscopy images (tentative)

 Reference: A BaSiC Tool for Background and Shading Correction of Optical Microscopy Images